kingwilldabeast/ZapClass/README.md

 7. AAUIWT add headshot links or video links from existing webpages to a comedian profile.
 2. AAUIWT filter by day of week.
 3. AAUIWT filter by open mic or show.
-8. AAUIWT click on a show, mic, comedian, or venue and see an expaned page with extra details.
+8. AAUIWT click on a show, mic, comedian, or venue and see an expanded page with extra details.
 1. AAUIWT have the show frequency calculate and display the date of the next occurence of the show.

 ## ERD